CieloCris/Movies-ETL/README.md

 ## Summary

 The Extract, Transform, and Load process is very efficient for companies like Amazing Prime.
 However, this project was challenging because of its complexity.
-We even had problems with GitHub because of the larges files and also had issues with converting a DataFrame into a SQL table.
-We need to keep practicing to fully understand all of this topics.
+We even had problems with GitHub because of the larges files and also had issues understanding other topics, that is why We have to keep practicing.